 - It may improve the likelihood of a breech baby flipping or a posterior baby rotating to anterior.

-- It may allow room for the transverse baby to drop head down.
+- It may allow room for the transverse baby to drop head down (But Forward-leaning Inversion is specific for this!)

 - It may reduce premature contractions (contact your provider whenever contractions come 4-6 an hour before 37 weeks and drink more water, up to 3-4 quarts)